neffjulian/remote_sensing/README.md

 ```

 #### API Key
-Make sure to set up the Planet API Key in the `.env` file before running the scripts.
+Make sure to place your Planet API Key in the `.env` file before running the scripts.

 #### Download Data